Group Booking Terms and Conditions

 Payment upon arrival by cash.

-¡¡¡The Hostel is not responsible for items lost by customers.!!!
+¡¡¡The Hostel is not responsible for items lost due to customer carelessness..!!!
 Visa regler för boendet

 - gratis frukost